-This Easy Chicken Parmesan Bake is a freezer meal twist on the classic Chicken Parmesan.
+This easy Chicken Parm Casserole recipe is a freezer meal twist on the classic Chicken Parmesan.
 But there is no breading or frying involved.
-In fact there is fairly minimal prep work involved, and if you do like I do and keep diced grilled chicken around in your freezer, or make big batches of cooked chicken when it goes on sale, then you can have this freezer meal ready to go in about five minutes.
+In fact, there is fairly minimal prep work involved, and if you do like I do and keep diced grilled chicken around in your freezer, or make big batches of cooked chicken when it goes on sale, then you can have this freezer meal ready to go in about five minutes.

 I love this chicken Parmesan bake because it is easy to fix.
 My kids love it because, well, what is not to love about chicken smothered in marinara sauce, a nice thick layer of mozzarella and Parmesan cheese, and then topped off with a toasty bread crumb topping?!?
 I mean, really.
 This freezer meal easily ranks high on the “comfort foods” list.

 I like to make this Parmesan chicken freezer meal when I find great deals on chicken in the summer and grill large batches of chicken breasts to save for later.
 I leave some of the chicken to be used in this meal, and then make up a few trays of the chicken Parmesan bake to go into the freezer.